austin-bowen/rosy/README.md

   - Nodes should automatically reconnect to coordinator if they lose connection
   - Nodes should automatically reconnect to other nodes if they lose connection
 - Security
-  - Simple authentication via authkey
+  - Simple authentication via authkey.
+Plaintext to start, mutual HMAC later.
-- Compute bytes to send to nodes once
-  - We're currently computing bytes for every node we're sending the message to
+- Use `poetry` for project management